cbuchner1/CudaMiner/README.txt

   the thread state in the entire thread block)
 - allow for more optimized Keccak or SHA2 implementations for specific hardware (like Compute 3.5 using the funnel shifter)
+- make a direct port of the nv_kernel.cu to Fermi, using warp shuffle emulation with shared memory.

 >>> AUTHORS <<<